xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_values/index.md

 The Plain field and Yes/No types support the multi-value feature, i.e. they can be configured to have multiple values.

 A type of an attribute field value should be chosen depending on how you want to use this attribute in the storefront.
-By deafult X-Cart product attributes can be used to configure personalised product options, product options with multiple values and price-weight modifiers.
+By deafult X-Cart product attributes can be used to configure personalisation product options, product options with multiple values and price-weight modifiers.

 _In this section_ :
-*
+*   {% link "Attribute Value Field Types" ref_5qw116xV %}
+*   {% link "Personilization Options (Editable Textarea)" ref_1WveyowU %}
+*   {% link "Multi-Value Attributes (Product Options)" ref_465IZQg9 %}
+*   {% link "Price and Weight Modifiers" ref_1t4DxHbf %}

 _Related pages:_